Discrete diffusion-type equation on regular graphs and its applications: Uniform random walk on a -regular graph

 \section{Uniform random walk on a $(q+1)$-regular graph}

-Let $X$ denote a $(q+1)$-regular graph, which is either finite or countably infinite, which has a base point $x_0$.
-A uniform random walk on $X$, starting at $x_0$ is the discrete time random walk at which the particle located at any vertex of $X$ at time $t=n\geq 0$ moves along any of the $(q+1)$ neighboring edges with the same probability $1/(q+1)$.
+Let $X$ denote a $(q+1)$-regular graph, which is either finite or countably infinite, and which has a base point $x_0$.
+A uniform random walk on $X$ starting at $x_0$ is the discrete time random walk at which the particle located at any vertex of $X$ at time $t=n\geq 0$ moves to any of its $(q+1)$ neighboring vertices.
+The movement to any vertex occurs with probability $1/(q+1)$.